Vedvod/Great-Bank/README.md

 # Changelog

 ## 0.6 - Polishing Up

+**20/06/21**
+0.6.3 - Finished delete function completely, more bugfixing and commenting.

+**19/06/21**
+0.6.2.1 - Commenting, bugfixing, renewal of work on delete function.

 **18/06/21**
 0.6.2 - Changes to dependency installation procedure, now comes packaged with the keyboard wheel file, and installs it within start-up.